stfc/PSyclone/tutorial/training/2.8-GameOfLife-openmp/README.md

     !$omp end parallel do

 Now extend the script to apply parallel loop directive to all kernels.
-Be aware that the fourth kernel is in a different invoke statement, which should also be parallelised.

 You can run the parallel version using: